-The Surprising Reason Why Your Low Back Pain Won't Go Away
+The Reason Your Low Back Pain Won't Go Away

-Have you ever wondered why your low back pain just keeps sticking around even after you have faithfully seen a physical therapist, chiropractor, or massage therapist?
-Most of the time, these professionals are addressing the spine and sometimes even the hips.
-But why do we neglect the very foundation of the spine?
-Your spine begins at your tailbone, which is one of the three bones of the pelvis.
 Muscles that attach to and support your pelvis and tailbone include back muscles, abdominal muscles, glutes and other hip muscles, as well as a small set of muscles at the base called your pelvic floor.
-If your pelvic floor is not getting assessed and treated, you are missing a huge piece of the puzzle that is low back pain.
+If your pelvic floor is not getting assessed and treated, you are missing a huge piece of the puzzle that is chronic low back pain.

 As pelvic floor physical therapists, we’ve always known there is a close relationship between the pelvic floor and low back pain.
 For many of our patients, one of the first symptoms they notice is sciatica or other low back pain; often, they don’t realize it might be related to their pelvic floor until their initial evaluation.
 Recent research has shown this is even more prevalent that we realized.

 How Do I Know if Pelvic Floor Dysfunction is Causing My Low Back Pain?

 First of all, it's extremely likely that pelvic floor dysfunction is at least contributing to back pain symptoms that won't go away.
 In one study of chronic low back pain, 95% of people also had pelvic floor dysfunction!
 They had been getting treatment for years - orthopedic physical therapy, chiropracters, acupuncture, and even surgery - without results!

 Because they weren't getting to the underlying "why" of what was going on for lasting relief!